AlexTemirbulatow/de.htwg.se.DotsAndBoxes/README.md

 You can run tests with `sbt clean coverage test` and get a coverage report with `sbt coverageReport`

-To run the TUI, the terminal must be set to `chcp 65001` and `Unicode UTF-8` must be enabled.
+To run the TUI properly, the terminal must be set to `chcp 65001` and `Unicode UTF-8` must be enabled.
 <br><br>

 <table>